Hope Scholarship - Taxpayer Relief Act of 1997 Provides Tax Credits for Student Tuition

 Qualified Tuition and Related Expenses

-Qualified tuition and related expenses are tuition and fees required for a student to be enrolled at or attend Georgia Institute of Technology.
+The IRS definition of qualified tuition and related expenses is tuition and fees required for a student to be enrolled at or attend Georgia Institute of Technology.
 The following are not qualified tuition and related expenses:

 - charges and fees for room, board, student insurance, health services, transportation, and similar personal, living, or family expenses